sreemathi54/cornleaf/README.md

 ## Contributions
 Contributions are welcome!
 Feel free to submit pull requests, report issues, or suggest improvements.
 Let’s build a robust and user-friendly platform for plant disease detection together!

-Feel free to customize and expand upon this project description according to your needs.
-Happy coding! 🌱🔍👩‍💻
+Feel free to customize and expand upon the project Happy coding! 🌱